 Why is this true?
 A one-off implementation always cost more.
 The minute you customize a COTS earned value management tool, you are locked in.
 It also means you need to maintain those extensions in-house.
 You have just incurred extra costs for as long as you continue to use that tool because now IT is involved.
 You also need other dedicated resources to perform software administration functions.
 These resources will need to be available when users have problems when the extensions don’t work.
 And, when the vendor updates the tool, you will need to verify the extensions still function properly.
 When they fail, it will be necessary to update your extensions.

 Worst case scenario, you are locked into a legacy version of the earned value management tool and can’t take advantage of new features without a significant rewrite of the extensions.
 Or, purchasing more software from the vendor.
 Your maintenance costs have just increased even more.

 It is often easy to rationalize one or two extensions.
 Perhaps the vendor states they intend to include some of the functionality you need in the next release.
 You will need to weigh that against what you experienced with the vendor so far.
 How quickly did the vendor respond to software issues during the pilot implementation?
 Consider the vendors release or update cycle – how often does that occur?
 You may need to depend on those extensions for longer than you planned.

 Assess Your Options

 You do have options for earned value management tools.
 Don’t settle for a vendor who suggests your best option is to buy another piece of software or a custom add-on.
 ProjStream follows an agile development approach with fast incremental releases and seamless updates – this includes adding functionality to support client unique project control requirements.

-Give us a call today to schedule a demo of EVMax.
+Give us a call today to schedule a demo of EVMax earned value analysis software.
 See for yourself how EVMax can support your earned value management process right out of the box with built-in workflow functions, automated change control audit logs, bi-directional schedule integration, role-based grid views, and easy to use reporting wizard.